apache/cxf/distribution/src/main/release/samples/jaxws_tracing_brave_osgi/README.txt

 Web Services using  JAX-RS 2.0 (JSR-339).
 The REST server provides the following services:

-A RESTful catalog service is provided on URL http://localhost:9000/catalog
+A SOAP catalog service is provided on URL http://localhost:8181/cxf/catalog.
+The WSDL contract is available at http://localhost:8181/cxf/catalog?wsdl.

-A HTTP GET request to URL http://localhost:8181/cxf/catalog generates following
-traces:

-A HTTP POST request to URL http://localhost:8181/cxf/catalog generates following
-traces:

-A HTTP GET request to URL http://localhost:8181/cxf/catalog/<id> generates following
-traces:

-A HTTP DELETE request to URL http://localhost:8181/cxf/catalog/<id> generates following
-traces:
+There are three SOAP actions:
+  - addBook
+  - deleteBook
+  - getBook

 Building and running the demo using Maven
 ---------------------------------------